Facebook, Twitter, Instagram, Youtube…

 - Social media allows you to connect with other fitness experts and influencers online.
 This helps show your credibility and expertise as well.

-- Social media has excellent reach when looking to expand your business and find new areas to train.
+- Social media has excellent reach when expanding your business and finding new areas to train.

 Start With A Social Media Strategy

 As with everything you do as a personal trainer, making sure your social media works for you and starts to create engagements with more and more prospective clients means that you will need a plan!

 As with everything in life, developing a plan or a social media strategy is better than going in blind and just trying things haphazardly.
 While that might generate a little success every now and again, it certainly isn’t sustainable.

 One of the easiest ways to start is by doing a little research.

 And that means checking out some successful trainers who use social media effectively.
 Follow them, track what they do, and see the patterns of their posts.
 You will see that nothing is ever random.

 From this, you can form the basis for your own successful social media strategy.

 Research and brainstorming